South Sound Womens Center

 OB-GYNs located in Olympia, WA

 Choosing the right birth control method for you requires the guidance of a knowledgeable, experienced gynecologist.
 At South Sound Women’s Center in Olympia, Washington, the board-certified OB/GYNs offers a variety of birth control solutions to meet your lifestyle and unique health situation.
 They discuss your family planning needs to help you select the right method of birth control, including pills, an intrauterine device (IUD), and permanent sterilization.
-Schedule a consultation online or by phone today to discuss your birth control options.
+Schedule a consultation by phone today to discuss your birth control options.

 South Sound Women’s Center offers a variety of birth control options to suit your preferences and medical needs, including:

 Your doctor determines the right method of birth control for you after reviewing your medical history, your sexual activity, and your family planning considerations.

 NuvaRing is a hormonal birth control device that you insert into your vagina using a tampon-like applicator.
 You keep the NuvaRing in for a 21-day period before removing it and waiting seven days before inserting a new one.

 The NuvaRing is safe and effective in preventing pregnancy, but not sexually transmitted diseases (STDs).
 You must still use a condom for STD protection.

 If you’re a smoker or over the age of 35, the NuvaRing may not be the best birth control option due to the risk of stroke, blood clots, or heart attack.
 Your doctor can recommend other nonhormonal birth control options.

 What is Nexplanon?

 Nexplanon is a birth control implant effective in preventing pregnancy for up to three years.
 Your doctor implants the small Nexplanon device into your upper arm during a simple surgical procedure.